ganlab/PROPA/README.md

 2. The first frame of the video will be shown in ②.
 Click on the image to generate the segmentation result.
 If you are not satisfied with the segmentation result, you can click it multiple times.
 3. You can modify "Positive" or "Negative" to select different types of prompts in ③.
 If multi-label is required, please click the "Add mask" button after selecting a label.
 After the entire image is segmented, click “Generate mask” button in ④ to generate a mask for the entire image.
 4. Click the "Start tracking" button in ④ to start tracking.
 The result video will be shown in ⑤.

-We also implement target reconstruction based on Open3D's RGB-D reconstruction.
-You can check the [rgbd-demo](rgbdreconstruction/run_system.py) for detailed use.

 ## Citation
 Please considering cite our paper if you find this work useful!